waleedhad/AudioMuse-AI-cuda_12.2/README.md

         *   **Davies-Bouldin Index:** How well-separated are the clusters relative to their intra-cluster similarity?
         *   **Calinski-Harabasz Index:** Ratio of between-cluster to within-cluster dispersion.

+6.  **How Purity and Diversity Scores Are Calculated**

+    The **Purity** and **Diversity** scores are key metrics (created for this songs clustering) used by the evolutionary algorithm to evaluate the quality of a set of playlists.
+These scores help balance **intra-playlist consistency** (Purity) with **inter-playlist variety** (Diversity).
+They are calculated in a consistent way, whether you use **interpretable score vectors** or **high-dimensional embeddings** for clustering.

+    **a.
+Determining the Playlist’s "Personality"**

+    Each playlist (or cluster) is assigned a **representative profile**—its thematic "personality"—based on how it was formed.

+    - **If clustering was done using score vectors:**
+        - The algorithm calculates the **centroid** of the cluster in feature vector space.
+        - This centroid is reverse-mapped into interpretable attributes, such as:
+          `Tempo: 120bpm`, `Energy: 0.8`, `Mood_Rock: 75%`, `Mood_Happy: 60%`, etc.

+    - **If clustering was done using embeddings:**
+        - Embedding dimensions are not human-interpretable.
+        - The algorithm computes the **average score vector** across all songs in the cluster (using their original interpretable features).
+        - This average vector becomes the playlist’s interpretable profile.

+    In both cases, the result is a readable "personality profile" that defines the core characteristics of the playlist.

+    **b.
+Purity Score – Intra-Playlist Consistency**

+    The **Purity score** answers:
+    _"How well do the songs within a playlist match its main theme?"_

+    - From the playlist’s profile, the algorithm extracts:
+        - The **top K mood labels**
+        - The **predominant non-mood feature** (e.g., tempo, energy)
+    - Each song is evaluated for how strongly it reflects these:
+        - `raw_playlist_purity_component` sums the highest score a song has for any of the top moods.
+        - `raw_other_feature_purity_component` sums the score for the playlist’s predominant other feature.

+    These raw values are then:

+    - Transformed with the natural logarithm (`np.log1p`)
+    - Normalized using:
+        - `LN_MOOD_PURITY_STATS`
+        - `LN_OTHER_FEATURES_PURITY_STATS`

+    A higher Purity score means songs in a playlist are tightly aligned to its theme.

+    **c.
+Diversity Score – Inter-Playlist Variety**

+    The **Diversity score** answers:
+    _"How different are the playlists from each other?"_

+    - The algorithm looks at the **personality profiles** of all playlists.
+    - It identifies unique, dominant characteristics across playlists (moods, features).
+    - It then calculates:
+        - `raw_mood_diversity_score`: sum of highest scores for each unique predominant mood
+        - `raw_other_features_diversity_score`: same, for other features

+    These scores are also:

+    - Log-transformed (`np.log1p`)
+    - Normalized using:
+        - `LN_MOOD_DIVERSITY_STATS`
+        - `LN_OTHER_FEATURES_DIVERSITY_STATS`

+    > If using embeddings, alternative normalization constants are used, such as:
+    >
+    > - `LN_MOOD_DIVERSITY_EMBEDDING_STATS`
+    > - `LN_OTHER_FEATURES_DIVERSITY_EMBEDDING_STATS`

+    A higher Diversity score means playlists differ significantly from one another in theme and sound.

+    **d.
+Final Scoring**

+    The two components are combined using weighted coefficients:

+    ```python
+    final_score = (SCORE_WEIGHT_PURITY * purity_score) + (SCORE_WEIGHT_DIVERSITY * diversity_score)
+    ```

+    By adjusting `SCORE_WEIGHT_PURITY` and `SCORE_WEIGHT_DIVERSITY`, you can control whether the algorithm favors tightly themed playlists or maximally diverse collections.

-5.  **Configurable Weights:** The influence of each component in the final score is determined by weights (e.g., `SCORE_WEIGHT_DIVERSITY`, `SCORE_WEIGHT_PURITY`, `SCORE_WEIGHT_SILHOUETTE`).
+7.  **Configurable Weights:** The influence of each component in the final score is determined by weights (e.g., `SCORE_WEIGHT_DIVERSITY`, `SCORE_WEIGHT_PURITY`, `SCORE_WEIGHT_SILHOUETTE`).
 These are defined in `config.py` and allow you to tune the algorithm to prioritize, for example, more diverse playlists over extremely pure ones, or vice-versa.

-5.  **Best Overall Solution:** After all iterations are complete, the set of parameters that yielded the highest overall composite score is chosen.
+8.  **Best Overall Solution:** After all iterations are complete, the set of parameters that yielded the highest overall composite score is chosen.
 The playlists generated from this top-scoring configuration are then presented and created in Jellyfin.

 This iterative and evolutionary process allows AudioMuse-AI to automatically explore a vast parameter space and converge on a clustering solution that is well-suited to the underlying structure of your music library.